-Changes initiated by: Agency/Unit Name/Title Email Phone Number The following steps have been co npleted: $\Box$ All affected and adjacent Jurisd opportunity to participate in the c ictional & Protecting Units are aware of and have been given the nange process. $\square$ A change request package inclu ding the following elements has been completed: $\square$ A written description and ratio nale for the change(s). $\square$ A pdf map(s) representing the $\alpha$ hange(s). $\Box$ GIS Spatial Data files including laccurately reflect the requested cl pasic metadata (zipped geodatabase or zipped shapefile) that nange(s). , affected Jurisdictional Unit(s) have reviewed and verifiedthat the ne intent and requirements of their agency. ☐ The FMO(s) from the affected F change(s) are operationally feasible rotecting Unit(s) have reviewed and verifiedthat the proposed optione. ☐ Representatives from all affect ed Protecting and Jurisdictional Agencies have signed this form. ocur with the change request, their concerns have been brought ated, and the AWFCG Chair has signed this form.
-Once all required signatures have change package to: been obtained, the Protecting FMO will provide the completed BLM AFS Fire Planning Spe cialists: BLM_AK_AFS_FirePlanning@blm.gov
+Changes initiated by:

+Agency/Unit Name/Title Email Phone Number

+The following steps have been completed:

+□ All affected and adjacent Jurisdictional and Protecting Units are aware of and have been given the opportunity to participate in the change process.

+\Box A change request package including the following elements has been completed:

+\Box A PDF map(s) representing the change(s).

+□ GIS Spatial Data files including basic metadata (zipped geodatabase or zipped shapefile) that accurately reflect the requested change(s).

+\Box The Representative(s) from the affected Jurisdictional Unit(s) have reviewed and verified that the proposed option change(s) meet the intent and requirements of their agency.

+□ The FMO(s) from the affected Protecting Unit(s) have reviewed and verified that the proposed option change(s) are operationally feasible.

+□ Representatives from all affected Protecting and Jurisdictional Agencies have signed this form.

+□ If any affected units do not concur with the change request, their concerns have been brought before AWFCG, have been adjudicated, and the AWFCG Chair has signed this form.

+Once all required signatures have been obtained, the Protecting FMO will provide the completed change package to:
-BLM AFS GIS Staff: BLM AK AFS GIS@blm.gov

-AICC Emergency Operations Coordinator: akacc.aircraft@firenet.gov

-A representative from each of the participating agencies.
+- □ Statewide Fire Planners: BLM_AK_AFS_FirePlanning@blm.gov - BLM AFS GIS Staff: BLM_AK_AFS_GIS@blm.gov - □ AICC Emergency Operations Coordinator: akacc.aircraft@firenet.gov - \Box A representative from each of the participating agencies.